Live-Charts/Live-Charts/README.md

 var labels = new string[] {"Jan", "Feb" , "Mar", "Apr", "May", "Jun", "Jul", "Ago", "Sep", "Oct", "Nov", "Dec"};
 myChart.AxixX.Labels = labels;
 ```

+### About Versions

+This library has suffared hard changes and it is in a pre-release state, even we are really close now to a 1.0 version documentations might not match with the latest release, examples in this repo are always up-to-date, the safestg version is 0.6.4, the most animated and safe is 0.6.6.

 ## Is live charts what you are looking for? see these interesting examples.